Hi. This is my personal website.

 I try to be more rational and ethical.
 I fix bad habits one at a time.

 I stop and inspect mysterious keypads that beep in strange patterns.
-It is fun to make sense of something you have no what what is.
+It is fun to make sense of something you have no idea what is.

 I'm a moderator at the osdev.org forums, a community and resource for experienced and aspiring operating system developers.
 I've written and improved lot of osdev wiki articles.

 I occasionally write up stories of fun innocent ‘hacks’ I've done.

 I frequent the IRC network libera as

 sortie.
 I idle in

 channels such as ##fallout, ##posix, ##tty, #libz, #musl, #osdev,

 I am @sortiecat on twitter.